dmetivie/MyJuliaIntroDocs.jl/docs/src/index.md

 # My Julia Introduction

+This documentation is meant for Julia beginner like my students.

 ## What is Julia?

 What: Julia is a relatively new computing language (2012), that is highly readable and efficient.